return42/sphkerneldoc/linux_src_doc/mm/z3fold_c.rst

 Return
 ------

 size in pages of the given pool.
-The pool lock need not be taken to access pages_nr.

 ..
 This file was automatic generated / don't edit.